 Thus it is that he contemplates the truths with a mind that is subtle, sublime, and pure.
-Although he has not yet been able to acquire the unimpeded liberation, and entirely devoid of any aspect that is substantially real.
+Although he has not yet been able to acquire the unimpeded liberation, through his ability to possess wisdom together with the power of faith, his succeeds in being that which is supreme over all of the types of wisdom anywhere in the entire world.
+(18)

-Contemplating the truths in this way, he is able to entirely realize that conditioned dharmas are false, artificial, deceptive, and entirely devoid of any aspect that is substantially rea and, for the sake of all beings, focuses his mind on his quest to acquire the wisdom of the Buddha. {19} He knows the nature of prior and later aspects of the conditioned, realizes that beings are extremely pitiable, that they have fallen into the darkness of ignorance, and that they are tied up by the bonds of craving's causes and conditions.
+Contemplating the truths in this way, he is able to entirely realize that conditioned dharmas are false, artificial, deceptive, and entirely devoid of any aspect that is substantially real.

+He is able to acquire from that radiance possessed by the Buddhas, a portion of the radiant light of their kindness and compassion and, for the sake of all beings, focuses his mind on his quest to acquire the wisdom of the Buddha.

+He knows the nature of prior and later aspects of the conditioned, realizes that beings are extremely pitiable, that they have fallen into the darkness of ignorance, and that they are tied up by the bonds of craving's causes and conditions.

 This bodhisattva becomes able to extricate inhabitants of the world from their suffering and anguish.
 He realizes dharmas are devoid of any entity possessed of a lifespan and that, in this sense, they are analogous to grass, trees, and so forth.
+(20)

-(20) He realizes too, because beings are always beset by two types of afflictions and their associated causes and conditions, just as they have come forth from earlier lives to the present, so too shall they proceed in the same way on to their future lives, continuing on without cease, never being able to find the end of suffering's bounds.
+He realizes too, because beings are always beset by two types of afflictions and their associated causes and conditions, just as they have come forth from earlier lives to the present, so too shall they proceed in the same way on to their future lives, continuing on without cease, never being able to find the end of suffering's bounds.
 He feels pity and sadness for these beings and thinks, "I should see to their liberation."
+(21)

-(21) "They never escape from the house of the five aggregates, do not fear the injury wrought by the four great elements, fail to ever extricate the arrow of the wrong views, and never extinguish the blazing flames of the three poisons.
+"They never escape from the house of the five aggregates, do not fear the injury wrought by the four great elements, fail to ever extricate the arrow of the wrong views, and never extinguish the blazing flames of the three poisons.

 "They fail to dispel the darkness of ignorance, fall down into the great sea of desire, and remain bereft of the light of wisdom due to having abandoned their great guiding teacher."
+(22)

-(22) Having come to know these matters, he ever increases his application of diligence in the practice of vigor.
+Having come to know these matters, he ever increases his application of diligence in the practice of vigor.
 Whatsoever endeavors he initiates are all done for the sake of liberating beings.

 He always bears in mind right mindfulness and wisdom.
 In cultivating the path he possesses the senses of shame and blame.
 Utilizing solid resolve together with wisdom, he causes them to increase even more.
+[23]

-[23] He is insatiable in the cultivation of merit and wisdom, upholds the moral precepts so that they are not allowed to weaken, tirelessly strives to develop extensive learning, and rightly cultivates the practices that purify the buddha lands.
+He is insatiable in the cultivation of merit and wisdom, upholds the moral precepts so that they are not allowed to weaken, tirelessly strives to develop extensive learning, and rightly cultivates the practices that purify the buddha lands.

-He is able to acquire from that radiance possessed by the Buddhas, a portion of the radiant light of their kindness and compassion such as methods for establishing halls, towers, gardens, and groves, and methods for making clothing as well as food and drink.
-He shows others where to find deposits of all sorts of precious gems.
-Thus it is that he causes the many to be filled with joyous delight.
-(26)